-Any case that has been allotted may be transferred from one division to another division for good cause, or by written consent of all parties, including the state, the defense and the court.
-Consent transfers must be by written order signed by both the transferring judge and the receiving judge.
+Any case that has been allotted may be transferred from one division to another division for good cause, or by written consent of all parties, including the state, the defense, and the court.
+Consent transfers shall be by written order signed by both the transferring judge and the receiving judge.

-If all parties do not consent, a show cause hearing shall be held, the burden to show good cause upon the moving party.
+If all parties do not consent, a show cause hearing shall be held, and the burden to show cause will be upon the moving party.
 The hearing shall be before a judge ad hoc, selected in the manner set forth for motions to recuse under Louisiana Code of Criminal Procedure Article 675.
+Adopted April 1, 2002, effective April 1, 2002.

-Rule 14.4 Transfer When a Bond Reduction or Preliminary Hearing is Pending
+Rule 14.4 Transfer When a Bond Reduction or Preliminary Hearing Is Pending

-If, after the filing and fixing of a date and time for a bond reduction or preliminary hearing, it is discovered that the case has been improperly or inappropriately allotted and the case is to be transferred to another division, the division transferring the case shall transfer it but only after the designated date and time of the bond reduction or preliminary examination hearing.
-This rule does not prevent a judge from transferring pending motions to the proper division when a motion is improperly or inappropriately scheduled for hearing by a division for the purposes of forum shopping or when the receiving division agrees or desires to hear the motions.
+If, after the filing and fixing of a date and time for a bond reduction or preliminary hearing, it is discovered that the case has been improperly or inappropriately allotted and the case is to be transferred to another division, the division transferring the case shall transfer it, but only after the designated date and time of the bond reduction or preliminary examination hearing.
+This Rule does not prevent a judge from transferring pending motions to the proper division when a motion is improperly or inappropriately scheduled for hearing by a division for the purposes of forum shopping or when the receiving division agrees or desires to hear the motions.
+Adopted April 1, 2002, effective April 1, 2002.

-Chapter 15 ASSIGNMENT OF CASES AND PRELIMINARY MOTIONS
+CHAPTER 15 ASSIGNMENT OF CASES AND PRELIMINARY MOTIONS

-Rule 15.0 Assignment of Cases, Filing of Motions, Pre-Trial and Status Conferences
+Rule 15.0 Assignment of Cases; Filing of Motions; Pre-Trial and Status Conferences

-The method of scheduling pre-trial and status conferences, and handling other pretrial matters in criminal cases, shall be determined by each district court as set forth in Appendix 14.
+The method of scheduling pre-trial and status conferences, and handling other pre-trial matters in criminal cases, shall be determined by each district court as set forth in Appendix 14.
 Adopted April 1, 2002, effective April 1, 2002; amended November 3, 2004, effective January 1, 2005.